The Privateers story of Daftö

-The year is 1710, Karl XII is king and Sweden is a great power.
-Sweden has lost an important battle in Poltava, and the king has been forced into exile in Turkey.
-Fighting wars on all fronts is costly, and it’s challenging to bring goods into the country.
-Somehow, the economic situation must be solved, and an idea for privateering under the crown’s flag emerges.
-The country needs privateers to weaken the enemy while also strengthening Sweden's economy.
-Said and done, the first privateer ships soon set sail from Gothenburg's harbor with the goal of seizing the enemy’s cargo.
+The year is 1710.
+Karl XII is king and Sweden is a great power.
+After a crucial defeat at Poltava, the king has been forced into exile in Turkey.
+War is raging on many fronts and it’s becoming more expensive and difficult to bring goods into the country.
+A solution is needed.
+The idea of pirating under the Crown’s flag begins to take shape.
+Sweden needs pirates to weaken the enemy and strengthen the nation’s economy.
+Said and done, the first pirate ships soon set sail from Gothenburg’s harbor, aiming to seize the enemy’s cargo.

 Eight years later – 1718

-Onboard the privateer ship, Captain Svartkrut scans the horizon.
-For eight long years, the crew has seized, plundered and stolen enemy cargo with great success.
+Aboard a pirate ship, Captain Svartkrut scans the horizon.
+For eight long years, the crew has been seizing, plundering and robbing enemy cargo with great success.
 But this voyage is different.
-Strömstad is the destination, and the cargo's contents are a secret.
-As they approach Strömstad, they are greeted by an alarm: this city is in flames.
+The destination is Strömstad and the content of the cargo is a secret.
+As they approach Strömstad, a warning echoes: the town is in flames.

 The words echo: